 Pros

 • Reduced Monthly Payments.
-The significant decrease in the monthly payment is probably the most alluring benefit.
+A significant decrease in the monthly payment is probably the most attractive benefit.
 What are you going to do with the extra money?
 That is one of the big questions.
+Are you disciplined enough to apply the reduced monthly payment to your debt snowball?

 • Reduced Interest Rates.
 You may be able to get a lower interest rate with a home equity loan because it is a secured loan.
-Don't get fooled by the word "secured".
+Don't get fooled by the word "secured."
 This does not imply safe for YOU.
 It means its safer for your lending institution.
+If your goal is to get out of debt faster, reducing interest rates makes sense mathematically.

 • Tax Deductions.
 With a home equity loan, you may see some benefits from the tax deductions that come from paying interest on a mortgage.
 You can't get that with credit card interest.